jython/jython.github.io/jython-3-roadmap.md

 Legacy code stays where it is, waiting to be moved and modified.

-1. The first build target is a library `jython-3.8a1`, but initially it will be empty.
+1. The first build target is a library `jython-3.8a1-DEV`, but initially it will be empty.

 1. Provide some basic landmarks (modular project structure) and a convention for controlling log messages by sub-system.
-(It's a debugging aid for us and information for production use.)
+(It's a debugging aid for us
+and evolves to information for production use.)

 ### Type and Arithmetic